 Then place a teaspoon of butter on top of each steak and transfer the seared steaks to a preheated oven to finish cooking.

 Make sure your thermometer is positioned directly in the center of the steaks for the most accurate reading.
-Rare is 120°F. and medium rare is 125°F. Make sure not to go over the desired temperature, as the steaks will continue cooking once they have removed to a cutting board, and you want to account for that carryover cooking.
+Rare is 120 degrees and medium rare is 125 degrees.
+Make sure not to go over the desired temperature, as the steaks will continue cooking once they have been moved to a cutting board, and you want to account for that carryover cooking.